paolagonzalez0/penney_game_final/README.md

 ### Calculating probabilities: `sum_games`

 To calculate the win/tie probabilities, `sum_games` iterates through all the files in each folder stored under "data" and sums the raw results.
-It then returns the summations of each file and the average, if prompted.
+It then returns the summations (or the average) of a given folder "cards", "tricks", "card_ties", or "trick_ties" along with an integer representing the number of games played/stored in the file.

+### Running main program:

+To run the entire process, the `play_n_games` was created

 ### Presentation of results